ranjancse26/Stratis-SaleDeedRegistry/README.md

 Copy the ByteCode and let's deploy the same on to the Stratis Cirrus Core.

 1) Generating an Address - This is the first step that one has to do.
 The SaleDeedRegistry smart contract depends on the Payee Address.
-The Payee here is the government for which they will create an unique address for the first where the citizens will use to for paying the fee payments etc.
+The Payee here is the government for which they will create a unique address for the first where the citizens will use to for paying the fee payments etc.

 Here's how one can generate a unique address.